dfeng/blog/_posts/2014-12-25-copenhagen.md

 | [Noma](http://noma.dk) (the best restaurant in the world)      | ? ? ? ? ? ?
 | Little Mermaid               | ★☆☆☆☆ *

-Really though, too bad about the weather.
-I probably would have adored this city -- it's called the foodie mecca, after all.
-Now all I remember is holding an umbrella indoors because I was so used to it.

 \* So I've heard.